Calvary Bethlehem Health and Retirement Precinct

 About the project

-The $154 million Calvary Bethlehem Health and Retirement Precinct will bring retirement living, residential aged care, primary and community health care, and Calvary’s existing specialist hospital services together in one location.
+The landmark Calvary Bethlehem Health and Retirement Precinct in Caulfield South is bringing retirement living, residential aged care, primary and community health care, and Calvary’s existing specialist health and hospital services together in one location.

 Stay up to date